simov/express-admin/markdown/compound.md

 ###Compound Many to Many
 ![Compound Many to Many][3]

-In case tables with multiple primary keys are part of a Many to Many table relationship, the regular [Many to Many][6] setting is used, but additionally the `parentPk`, `childPk` and the `pk` field inside `ref` can be set to array of keys to accommodate that design
+In case tables with multiple primary keys are part of a Many to Many table relationship, the regular [Many to Many][6] setting is used, but additionally the `parentPk` and `childPk` keys inside the `link` table, and the `pk` key inside the `ref` table, can be set to array of foreign and primary keys respectively to accommodate that design.

 ```js
 {